4.8 out of 5 Stars on TrustPilot

 Monocouche Render finish

 Originating from France, Monocouche means “one coat”.
-However, despite the name, it is applied in two coats to achieve the required thickness which is around 15-17mm.
-The first pass allows for fibreglass mesh to be embedded which enhances the strength of the system.
+However, despite the name, it is applied in two coats to achieve the required thickness of around 15-17mm.
+The first pass allows for fibreglass mesh to be embedded, enhancing the system’s strength.
 Monocouche render is a type of through-coloured render, meaning the colour permeates the entire render mix, not just the surface.
 This makes it incredibly resistant to the elements, and the colour does not fade over time.

 Monocouche render is often applied using a spray machine, making it quicker and less labour-intensive than traditional render applications.
-The finished surface can be manipulated to create a variety of textures.
-This ranges from a scraped finish to a more stippled or roughcast look, depending on your preference.
+The finished surface can be manipulated to create a variety of textures, ranging from a scraped finish to a more stippled or roughcast look, depending on your preference.

-This type of render is exceptionally low-maintenance due to its integrated colour and self-cleaning capabilities, which repel dirt and water.
-It’s also highly breathable, allowing moisture to escape from the structure, reducing the risk of dampness and other related issues.
+This render type is exceptionally low-maintenance due to its integrated colour and self-cleaning capabilities, which repel dirt and water.
+It’s also highly breathable, allowing moisture to escape from the structure and reducing the risk of dampness and other related issues.

 Silicone Render finish

-Silicone render is a premium option, known for its superior flexibility, which makes it resistant to cracking and damage from minor building movements over time.
+Silicone render is a premium option known for its superior flexibility.
+This makes it resistant to cracking and damage from minor building movements over time.
 It is also incredibly water-resistant.
-As such it is less prone to algae and fungal growth, thereby maintaining a cleaner surface over longer periods.
+As such, it is less prone to algae and fungal growth, thereby maintaining a cleaner surface over longer periods.

 The availability of different grain sizes allows you to decide the texture of your finish.
-Smaller grain sizes (such as 1-1.5mm) will give a very fine texture.
-However, larger grains (2-3mm) will result in a more noticeable aggregate finish.
-This variety in the finish, combined with a wide range of colours, makes silicone render a versatile choice for many different types of buildings.
+Smaller grain sizes (1-1.5mm) will give a very fine texture.
+However, larger grains (2-3mm) will produce a more noticeable aggregate finish.
+This variety in the finish, combined with a wide range of colours, makes silicone a versatile choice for many different types of buildings.
 For example, our Silicone Render can be tinted to any custom, RAL, or NCS colour.
 For application purposes, the thickness of the render will be the same as the grain size chosen.
 Therefore, if you choose a 3mm grain size, the render will need to be at least 3mm thick.

 An additional feature of silicone render is its self-cleaning property.
 The hydrophobic nature of silicone repels water, meaning rain droplets will pick up dirt particles on the surface and carry them away, helping to keep your building looking cleaner for longer.